-As we settle into a very cold winter here in Ireland, I’m finding more and more clients are reporting nipple pain that is unrelated to latching problems.
+As we are having another cold winter in Ireland , I’m finding more and more clients are reporting nipple pain that is unrelated to latching problems.
 Generally, when I’m taking their history, I ask whether they have noticed any colour changes in the nipple.
 If the mother says yes, that prompts me to enquire if she usually suffers from the cold.
 For example, does she get white fingers that are painful during the winter?
 A very high proportion say that they do.
 Generally, women who experience painful extremities in the cold find that when they are breastfeeding they experience some nipple/breast pain too as this is another extremity.

 What is Raynaud’s?

 Raynaud’s is a disorder, whose symptoms are usually brought on by cold or stress.
 This cold or stress causes the arteries of the extremities to vasospasm or constrict.
 It typically effects fingers and toes but may also effect lips, ears, nose and the nipples (Hanson-Dispensa 2014).
 Typically, the extremity will turn white/and or blue then red when the extremity is warmed (Raynaud’s Association 2014).

 In the USA it is estimated that 5 – 10% of the population has Raynaud’s.
 Here in Ireland, that rate is in the region of 235,000 to 470,000 people.

 Here are some pictures of vasospasm.
 It can also be associated with latching issues, so in some of these images, you may notice that there is some distortion of the nipple shape after feeding.
 Sometimes fixing the baby’s attachment and altering their position, can really improve vasospasm.
 Some mothers can still suffer with it despite having excellent breastfeeding skills.